fpuma/Puma/README.md

-# SharpmakeTemplate
+# Puma
-Template with a sharpmake setup to create visual studio solutions based on the source files and libraries to be used
+Puma is a work in progress of the initial implementation of a mini engine 2D